Amneal Pharmaceuticals (NYSE:AMRX) Issues FY 2022 Earnings Guidance

 Amneal Pharmaceuticals (NYSE:AMRX – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $0.800-$0.850 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.900.
 The company issued revenue guidance of $2.15 billion-$2.25 billion, compared to the consensus revenue estimate of $2.17 billion.

-Amneal Pharmaceuticals (NYSE:AMRX – Get Rating) last released its quarterly earnings data on Wednesday, March 2nd.
-The company reported $0.18 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.20 by ($0.02).
-Amneal Pharmaceuticals had a return on equity of 61.08% and a net margin of 0.68%.
-The company had revenue of $537.00 million during the quarter, compared to analysts’ expectations of $533.41 million.
-During the same quarter in the prior year, the company posted $0.11 EPS.
-The company’s revenue for the quarter was up 5.3% on a year-over-year basis.
-As a group, sell-side analysts expect that Amneal Pharmaceuticals will post 0.8 EPS for the current fiscal year.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-California State Teachers Retirement System lifted its stake in Amneal Pharmaceuticals by 1.6% during the fourth quarter.
-California State Teachers Retirement System now owns 135,691 shares of the company’s stock worth $650,000 after purchasing an additional 2,187 shares during the last quarter.
-LPL Financial LLC lifted its stake in Amneal Pharmaceuticals by 8.1% during the fourth quarter.
-LPL Financial LLC now owns 41,775 shares of the company’s stock worth $200,000 after purchasing an additional 3,147 shares during the last quarter.
-Royal Bank of Canada lifted its stake in Amneal Pharmaceuticals by 8.2% during the third quarter.
-Royal Bank of Canada now owns 52,999 shares of the company’s stock worth $283,000 after purchasing an additional 3,995 shares during the last quarter.
-Rhumbline Advisers lifted its stake in Amneal Pharmaceuticals by 3.7% during the fourth quarter.
-Rhumbline Advisers now owns 158,222 shares of the company’s stock worth $758,000 after purchasing an additional 5,688 shares during the last quarter.
-Finally, Morgan Stanley lifted its stake in Amneal Pharmaceuticals by 8.4% during the second quarter.
-Morgan Stanley now owns 167,329 shares of the company’s stock worth $856,000 after purchasing an additional 13,005 shares during the last quarter.
-Institutional investors and hedge funds own 38.54% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in the business.
+BlackRock Inc. grew its position in Amneal Pharmaceuticals by 0.6% in the 4th quarter.
+BlackRock Inc. now owns 6,991,630 shares of the company’s stock valued at $33,491,000 after acquiring an additional 44,741 shares during the last quarter.
+Nuveen Asset Management LLC grew its position in Amneal Pharmaceuticals by 6.6% in the 4th quarter.
+Nuveen Asset Management LLC now owns 1,807,271 shares of the company’s stock valued at $7,138,000 after acquiring an additional 111,703 shares during the last quarter.
+Geode Capital Management LLC grew its position in Amneal Pharmaceuticals by 8.7% in the 4th quarter.
+Geode Capital Management LLC now owns 1,761,057 shares of the company’s stock valued at $8,435,000 after acquiring an additional 141,058 shares during the last quarter.
+Millennium Management LLC grew its position in Amneal Pharmaceuticals by 42.5% in the 4th quarter.
+Millennium Management LLC now owns 1,250,202 shares of the company’s stock valued at $5,988,000 after acquiring an additional 372,898 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. grew its position in Amneal Pharmaceuticals by 1.3% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 1,161,637 shares of the company’s stock valued at $5,565,000 after acquiring an additional 15,374 shares during the last quarter.
+38.54% of the stock is currently owned by institutional investors.

 About Amneal Pharmaceuticals (Get Rating)

-Amneal Pharmaceuticals, Inc is a pharmaceutical company, which engages in the development, manufacture, market and distribution of generic pharmaceutical products.
-It operates through the Generics and Specialty segments.
-The Generics segment develops, manufactures and commercializes complex oral solids, injectables, ophthalmics, liquids, topicals, softgels, inhalation products and transdermals.
+Amneal Pharmaceuticals, Inc, together with its subsidiaries, develops, licenses, manufactures, markets, and distributes generic and specialty pharmaceutical products for various dosage forms and therapeutic areas.
+The company operates through three segments: Generics, Specialty, and AvKARE.
+The Generics segment develops, manufactures, and commercializes complex oral solids, injectables, ophthalmics, liquids, topicals, softgels, inhalation products, and transdermals across a range of therapeutic categories.

 - Get a free copy of the StockNews.com research report on Amneal Pharmaceuticals (AMRX)